 - New York State Government Finance Officers Association

-- Schenectady County Catholic Charities Board of Directors
+- Schenectady County Catholic Charities, Board of Directors Member

-- Presenter, "The SEC's Municipal Continuing Disclosure Compliance Initiative," Eastern Association of College and University Business Officers, September 30, 2014
+- Eastern Association of College and University Business Officers, "The SEC's Municipal Continuing Disclosure Compliance Initiative," September 2014

 - Martindale-Hubbell “AV” Peer Review Rated for Very High to Preeminent Ethical Standards and Legal Ability